We Help Create, Protect and Optimize Enterprise Value.™

 - Implement and Maintain the Plan – Your plan should be updated no less than annually (and more frequently if facilities or operations change) and drills should be conducted to be sure the plan is working as designed.

 In a survey commissioned by TD Ameritrade Institutional for closely-held businesses, such as wealth management advisors, family offices, and private equity firms, less than 20% have detailed written instructions for the company operations in the event that a key Owner/Operator is incapacitated for several months and unable to work... or possibly never able to return to work.

-An Emergency Operations Plan (EOP), usually 2-4 pages, for a closely-held business is a high-level document that informs key people, advisors, and family members about how the business will operate and who will fulfill what roles when the person currently in charge is not available.
+A Business Emergency Operations Plan (EOP) for a closely-held business is a high-level document that informs key people, advisors, and family members about how the business will operate and who will fulfill what roles when the person currently in charge is not available.
 Although the EOP is not a legal document, it protects employees, vendors, customers, shareholders, shareholders’ families, lenders, and affiliated organizations.
 Among other directives, an EOP:

 - Provides specific steps for what to do if the Owner/Operator cannot work for a stated period of time.